-Also known as second molars, 2-year molars are the set of teeth at the back of the mouth.
-These are wide, flat teeth that are perfect for grinding foods.
+Also known as second molars, 2-year molars are the set of teeth at the back of a child’s mouth.
+These wide, flat teeth help a child grind food, speak, and smile.

-According to the American Dental Association, 2-year molars typically come through when a child is between 23 and 33 months old.
+According to the American Dental Association, 2-year molars typically come through when a child is 23-33 months old.

 Many toddlers show no signs of pain while teething.
-However, when these molars come through, it can be particularly painful and lead to crankiness and irritability.
+However, when these molars come through, it can be particularly painful, leading to crankiness and irritability.

-In this article, learn to tell when the 2-year molars are coming in and how to reduce a child’s discomfort.
+This article can help a person tell when a child’s 2-year molars are coming in and how to reduce the child’s discomfort.

 Getting 2-year molars can cause significant discomfort, and a child may not be able to communicate the cause of the pain.